 obtained his B. Tech in Electronics and Electrical Engineering (with a Biotechnology minor) from the Indian Institute of Technology (IIT), Guwahati, India in 2017.
 After his graduation he worked on developing biosensors for point of care diagnosis of diseases (e.g. pancreatitis).
 He joined the Sensors CDT in 2018 and is currently pursuing a PhD.
 He presently works on transparent microelctrode arrays for electrophysiology and imaging.

 Marius has a background in Physics and completed a M.Phil. in Biotechnology at the University of Cambridge.
-He is currently a second-year PhD student and he is working on electrophysiologically investigating the neuron-type specific pathology of Tau, a protein associated with Alzheimer's disease.
+He is currently a third-year PhD student and he is working on electrophysiologically investigating the neuron-type specific pathology of Tau, a protein associated with Alzheimer's disease.

 Naunehal is a PhD student with a background in neuroscience.
 His research is focused on TDP-43 aggregation in Amyotrophic Lateral Sclerosis cell models.
 He is also based at the Centre for Misfolding Diseases under the supervision of Prof. Tuomas Knowles.